GoonSyndicate/.github/profile/README.md

 ## 👩‍💻 Useful resources

-If you aren't very experienced with github or programming yet, check out this quick <a href="https://docs.google.com/document/d/184nnZfxyJerUVU_V218xf5mTuo9j3KJdPNPttHNWlRk/edit?usp=sharing">Introduction to Github and VSCode</a> to get started.
+<a href="https://docs.google.com/document/d/184nnZfxyJerUVU_V218xf5mTuo9j3KJdPNPttHNWlRk/edit?usp=sharing">Quick introduction to github and VSCode:/a> Gets you started and ready to interact with this enviornment.

 ## 🌈 Contribution guidelines
 Please feel free to start at whatever pace works best for you.
 We have a test repisotory in this organization where you can practice making a branch, merging, etc. If you have any questions, please feel free to DM George or ask in the gigachad-coders chat.
 If you want to work on a project, feel free.
 If you can, please make your changes on a branch -- but it's not a requirement.
 It will just make it easier to keep your mess off everyone else's plate until you're ready for show-and-tell.